zegetech/zegetech.github.io/_posts/2018-10-17-static-site-generators-are-back.md

 *CMS create a new set of issues.*
 1. You need to adhere to the CMS’s way of working.Adding custom text or components can be a little awkward.
-2. The server is doing more work, and performance can be affected.
+2. The server is doing more work, and performance can therefore be affected.
 3. There are additional points of failure.
 A software upgrade or database failure can bring your site down.